Setting up Coverage Filters

 Other ways of filtering and searching coverage results

-- You can exclude nodes form the current presentation of the coverage snapshot after coverage analysis.
+You can exclude nodes from the current presentation of the coverage snapshot after coverage analysis.
 Note that the Exclude selected node and create coverage filter command allows creating a coverage filter automatically for the selected item.